 Subd.
 5. Criteria for unsupervised use.
-Paragraph (a) requires the medical director to determine whether a client may have medication for unsupervised or takehome use outside of the program.
-Requires the medical director to consider criteria specified in this paragraph in making this determination.
+Paragraph (a) permits any patient to receive a single take-home dose for a day the clinic is closed for business, and requires the medical director to determine whether a client may have medication for unsupervised use beyond a single dose.

-Paragraph (b) provides that the medical director document the determination and the basis for the determination in the client's file.
+Paragraph (b) requires the medical director to consider criteria specified in this paragraph in making a determination whether to dispense medication for unsupervised use beyond a single dose.

-Paragraph (c) requires that the determination must be consistent with the criteria.
+Paragraph (c) requires the medical director to document the decision and the basis for the decision in the client's file.
+Requires the determination to be consistent with the criteria.